-This graphic shows my interpretation of how dominant worldviews have evolved in the western world during the past 2,000 years and how they are continuing to evolve:
+This image shows from my standpoint how dominant worldviews have evolved in the western world during the past 2,000 years, and how they are continuing to evolve:

 Evolution of worldviews, by Jack Martin Leith